Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Negative reviews included the need to always be on call and available.

-The negative reviews also included the multiple deployments and time away from family.
+The negative reviews also included multiple deployments and time away from family.

-Here are a few reviews from actual previous Personnel specialist.
+Here are a few reviews from actual previous Personnel specialists.

 Civilian Career Opportunities